-This study extends the above research and assesses forecast accuracy for eight distinct industries during the period 2010-2015 from the perspectives of: 1.
-Comparison over forecast horizon 2.
-Comparison by industry
+This study extends the above research and assesses forecast accuracy for eight distinct industries during the period 2010-2015 from the perspectives of:

+- 1. Comparison over forecast horizon

+- 2. Comparison by industry

-11 Comparison within industry
+- 3. Comparison within industry

 Results indicate than when analyst forecasts are assessed over distinct forecast horizons of 5, 60 and 120 days, greatest forecast accuracy is achieved during the 5 day forecast horizon, and the 5 day forecast horizon is significantly different from the other forecast horizons observed.
-When attention turns to comparison of forecast accuracy within industries, the same industries, namely, provides each sample representation by: 1.
-Industry.
-2. Number of forecasts.
-3. Number of analysts generating the forecasts.
-4. Number of firms represented.